PranavMehrotra/Customizable_Load_Balancer/README.md

 ```bash
 make deploy
 ```
 This command will launch the load balancer container, which, in turn, will spawn the initial N server Docker containers along with their heartbeat probing threads.
 Ensure that the necessary configurations are in place for a seamless deployment.
+The command also clears any existing containers using server or load balancer image (i.e. execute make clean).

+<span style="color:red">**Note:** The deployment command launches Docker in the background mode.
+Therefore, users are advised to check the docker-compose logs to view load-balancer logs.</span>

 ## Interact with System
 To interact with the load balancer and send GET/POST requests, launch the interactive terminal using the following command: